Some components of the bike need to be checked regularly.

 Brake pads are an important part of your bike and ensure that you can always drive in safe conditions.

 It is recommended to check them every 1000 km or as soon as you feel a loss of braking strength or a creaky noise.
-We advise you to ask one of our Service Partners to check them.

 Please have a look at the difference in appearance between a new brake pad (left) and a worn out one (right):